mldev-Kunal/Artificial-Neural-Networks-Combined_Cycle_Power_Plant_Power-Output-Prediction/README.md

 # Artificial-Neural-Networks-Combined_Cycle_Power_Plant_Power-Output-Prediction

-The given excel file is downloaded from UCI-ML-REPOSITORY and contains 5 sheets of data as follows:
+The given dataset is downloaded from UCI-ML-REPOSITORY and contains 5 sheets of data as follows:

 AT - Atmospheric Temperature